Codel1417/VRC-Ender-3/readme.md

 * Print Bed size is 235X 235Y 250Z.
 * Minimum extrusion temperature is 160C (Cold Extrusion Protection).
-* Incaple of filament preasure simulation.
+* Incapable of filament pressure simulation.
 * Supports are unnecessary as gravity is a relic of the past.
 * Please do not remove any credits given, Just append to the credits page.